madvlad/ConcPerfect17/docs/Design_Doc.md

  Pressing tab will bring up a list of all players in the server.

 # Musical Scores and Sound Effects

 ## Overview

  Custom music will be created by Jacob Alfaro.
-There will be a few tunes for the game, namely the title screen music and the end-course music.
+Music will be available to the player on demand in a small jukebox like feature.
 Additionally, there will be a large emphasis on nature ambience in the courses themselves.
-No music will be played while in the course.

 ## Title Screen Score

  The title screen sequence will be a downbeat and modern jazzy tune that brings to mind &quot;early 2000s professionalism and progress&quot;.
 See the Windows XP installation music for what I mean with that.
 A song that will be used as a creative starting point is the song &quot;Dimensional&quot; by Robb Warren.
 Listen to that here: [https://soundcloud.com/lemoncellomusic/dimensional](https://soundcloud.com/lemoncellomusic/dimensional)